iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> So far on week 3 going into 4 I feel more confidence on finishing each run.
+I am hopeful that the next few weeks will be as positive on both my mind and body.<br> :date: __2021-05-25 10:47:42__

 > The voice of the coach is not in sync with my music from Spotify.
 Long periods of time where the coach isn't speaking and the volume dipped during this period.
 Conversley, the music is at full volume whilst the coach is speaking.
 This was from week one.
 Its quite distracting and would like it fixed, else is a good app.<br> :date: __2021-05-16 00:46:37__